LoganXav/KeniaClientMonorepo/apps/web/notes.md

   - Define a getAuthUser function that's literally grabbing the auth user from the cookies (NOTE: either store the entire auth user object in there or the access token only.
 You can always fetch the object when you need the data)
 - Another option is to use redux toolkit for global state management and use the workaround for the useDispatch and useSelector hooks in server components (WILL SCALE BETTER!!)

-- Decide whether to use parallel routes and conditionally render whether private or public routes depending on auth user state.
+- Refactor using parallel routes and slots completely

+**_ Todo List_**

+- Start Implementing the fetchbase function
+- Validate form inputs for sign in
+- Proceed to dashboard of user hasVerified